 Perhaps you would like more clients for security’s sake, but are unsure of how to fit more into your workload, or, you’re ready to take your business to the next level but you’ve exhausted your current network.
 Here are four ways to find new clients and grow your business at a pace that works for you.

-For example, email is often cited as a distraction that can quickly eat away your valuable time.
+For example, email is often cited as a distraction that can quickly eat away at valuable hours.
 Rather than periodically checking and responding to emails throughout the day, limit yourself to two 30-minute email periods per day.
 By becoming more organized and optimizing the time you have, you’ll find you are more efficient and have a truer sense of how much bandwidth you have for growth.

 If you’re finding that you’re unable to grow your business from the clients you have, it’s time to start networking.
 While it can be hard to put yourself out there, networking will help you build a strong circle of contacts that you can rely on for work and referrals.
 Start by asking your existing clients for recommendations.
 Use LinkedIn to connect with people you’re interested in working with, or with people you think could benefit from your services.
 Be sure to follow up with existing contacts that have moved on to new organizations—these connections could be a great way to get your foot in the door.